-When running ad campaigns on Facebook one metric that advertisers report on is click through rate.
-However, this metric means nothing if you don’t have a solid understanding of what a click through rate is, how it affects your advertising efforts and how you should be benchmarking performance.
+When running an ad campaign on Facebook one metric that advertisers report on is click-through rate.
+However, this metric means nothing if you don’t have a solid understanding of what a click-through rate is, how it affects your advertising efforts and how you should be benchmarking performance.
 In this article, we’ll be covering the true CTR meaning so you can have a better understanding of why it’s important for your social media marketing strategies.

 What Is CTR?

 To start, you should probably know that click through or CTR means the number of clicks divided by the number of impressions.
 If you’re working in business manager, Facebook will calculate this metric for you.

 So, why is click through rate important?
-This metric helps you gauge whether or not the ads you are putting out are compelling enough to drive your audience to click to your site.
+This metric helps you gauge whether or not the ads you are putting out are compelling enough to drive your audiences to click to your site.
 Getting users to exit the Facebook platform and start shopping your site can be difficult, so knowing the rate at which they are doing this will help you understand if your ads are having the intended effect.

 According to a recent study, the average clickthrough rate across all industries ads is .9%.
 Historically, advertisers have always seen anything near 1% as a strong click through rate.
 Although this may seem shockingly low, it is in fact a high number considering most users don’t get on Facebook looking to shop.
 In fact, some users may see a Facebook ad and completely ignore it.
 The average CTR may seem low if you are a Google advertiser because Google is an intent driven platform, people are actively searching for things where Facebook is more about entertainment and connecting with others.
 While using a Facebook ad is an excellent way to find a potential customer, it’s also important to keep in mind that the conversion rate may not be very high.